0x444454/4CB-Decoder/README.md

 - Python batch decoder: Decode a video file in the comfort of your modern machine.
 - C64 realtime decoder: Decode the video in realtime using the original hardware and light sensor as described in the TV show. **Not for the faint of heart.**

+TODO: Support for BBC Micro and ZX Spectrum.
+As of now, nobody has ever decoded their mystery programs.

 Read the story of the reverse-engineering of the transmission protocol in this thread on Lemon64 (spoiler warning): https://www.lemon64.com/forum/viewtopic.php?t=85204